SumoLogic/epigraph/idea-plugin/bugs.md

 ### High

 ### Medium
+- namespace auto-completion suggests TypeNames in addition to package names
 - `quoted` field/tag names not recognized as overriding same fields/tags (quoted or not) from parent type

 ### Low